Hamurana Springs Walk: Explore Scenic Trails and Crystal-Clear Waters

 Is There Food and Beverage Available On-Site?

-You'll find food options and beverage choices at the on-site Golf Club, offering a range of hot and cold meals.
-For a picnic, bring your own snacks, but remember, no alcohol is allowed.
+Food and beverage options are available at the on-site Golf Club, offering hot and cold meals.
+For picnics, bring your own snacks, but note that alcohol is not permitted.

 Are There Restroom Facilities Along the Walking Track?